 Recently we had a visit from Karla Courtney and her son Marshall who run an internationally awarded blog, The [Tiny} Times (www.tinytimes.com).

 The landmark exhibit “Genesis” just closed at the Royal Ontario Museum.
 An “Activation Area” in the exhibit invited visitors to engage with issues at a personal level...

-Following an extensive international search, the Museum as hired Dr. Xerxes Mazda as Deputy DIrector, Engagement.
+Following an extensive international search, the Museum has hired Dr. Xerxes Mazda as Deputy Director, Engagement.

 Weapons are one of the most politically-incorrect subjects there are, associated with brutality and violence.
 But they are also important, and have often defined the cultures that made them....

 The ROM recently acquired several Himba (from the northwestern Kuenene Region of Namibia) accessories and garments collected by Paul Welhauser, the founder of Nharo!

 Laura Ranieri's experience working with Prof. Barry Kemp CBE of Cambridge University and a small archaeology team as they excavated and partially reconstructed Akhenaten's Great Temple of Aten in Egypt.